nicholasg2001/MP3Player/README.md

 # MP3Player
-A basic MP3 Player GUI application written in Java
+A basic MP3 Player GUI application written in Java with JavaFX and SceneBuilder